-A passionate, student achievement oriented educator, Lisa is known for creating learning cultures, monitoring for improvement, and building policies and practices for inclusion.
-Lisa brings deep experience as a teacher and principal to her current role as a superintendent of education, responsible for 17 schools, as well as the safe and caring schools policy agenda focused on what works best to support students in feeling safe and included in schools.
+A passionate, student achievement-oriented educator, Lisa is known for creating learning cultures, monitoring for improvement, and building policies and practices for inclusion.
+Lisa brings deep experience as a teacher and principal to her current role as a superintendent of education, responsible for 17 schools, as well as the leadership portfolio responsible for all leadership programs, new teacher training and mentorship.
 She has also served as the system principal at the Toronto District School Board Virtual School, providing extensive professional development opportunities and implementing strategies to eliminate systemic barriers for students and parents.

 A senior healthcare executive, Andra brings lived experience as the mother of a child with disabilities and a pediatric physiotherapist.
 She worked at Grandview Children’s Centre before transitioning into a leadership role on the Board of Directors.
 Through her life and work experience, she knows very well what it is like to treat children with disabilities and their caregivers, both the triumphs and the challenges.
 Her advanced education and professional skills have enabled Andra to quickly influence positive change as she led portfolios in acute care, community care and tertiary care.
 Patient and family engagement is near to her heart, and she has a record of successfully embedding lived experience into quality councils, team meetings and hiring panels to radically push the quality of services offered.

-As Director of Information and Instructional Technology Services at the University of Toronto Scarborough, Zoran is responsible for IT infrastructure, services and information security for the campus with over 13,000 students and more than 650 staff and faculty.Zoran holds an M.A. and M.I.St. from the University of Toronto and has over 15 years of experience in various IT roles.
+As Senior Director Technology and Business Transformation at the University of Toronto Scarborough, Zoran is responsible for IT infrastructure, services and information security for the campus with over 15,000 students and more than 650 staff and faculty.Zoran holds an M.A. and M.I.St. from the University of Toronto and has over 20 years of experience in various IT roles.
 Recently, he has been focusing on the implementation of continual service improvement methodology and has been pursuing ITIL and LEAN Six Sigma certifications.
 During his career he has received UofT’s Excellence through Innovation Award in 2011 and in 2016.Zoran is an avid basketball supporter—both of Toronto’s Raptors and of players who enjoy the sport just for fun.
 He has been involved with his community basketball organization for 15 years, including as a board director and 10 years as a head coach.
 In 2008, he was recognized by the Toronto Raptors as a BMO Community Hero of the Game for his contributions as a volunteer basketball coach.

 Susan Vanagas-Cote is passionate about empowering children and youth with disabilities and their families.
 Susan dedicated her career as a Speech- Language pathologist to treating individuals with communicative disorders— early on working with adults before moving to administration, clinical supervision, and treatment for kids with language, speech and feeding issues.
 As Executive Director for THRIVE Child Development Centre in Sault Ste.
 Marie, Susan made significant contributions to building the agency’s governance and operational structures in order to deliver high quality, consumer- oriented services.
-In her retirement, Susan volunteers her time in tutoring little people, in companionship and conversation with senior citizens and In her retirement, Susan volunteers her time in tutoring little people, in companionship and conversation with senior citizens and serves as a director on several local Boards.
+In her retirement, Susan volunteers her time in companionship and conversation with senior citizens and serves as a director on several local Boards.